 I’m a little bit in love with dinosaurs.
 They absolutely fascinate me.
 When we first arrived at the museum, that was our first stop.
 Right to the dinosaurs.
 Natural History Museums (we have also been to the one in Vienna, Austria) are my kind of museum.
 I could spend hours there wandering and learning.

 The Brooklyn Bridge is such an iconic bridge.
+No trip to NYC is complete without a visit.
 It is neat to be able to walk across, but is always so busy.
 Once you get there though, you can see why.
 The Brooklyn Bridge is a hybrid cable-stayed/suspension bridge in New York City and is one of the oldest roadway bridges in the United States.
 Started in 1869 and completed fourteen years later in 1883, it connects the boroughs of Manhattan and Brooklyn.

 After we spent a few days in NYC, we caught a train to Philidelphia and spent a couple days there before our almost adult vacation came to an end.
 Keep checking back – we will soon be sharing more detail of our New York and Philly experiences on the blog!